Back to Articles

 If we had to be mature, composed, or emotionally controlled, our child's rawness may feel embarrassing or intolerable.

-What we call "overreacting" as parents is often not only about the present moment.
-It is the old wound meeting the present moment.
+What we call "overreacting" as parents is often triggered by the old wound meeting the present moment.

 Your child refuses to get dressed, but your body reacts as if you are being humiliated, ignored, trapped, or abandoned.